Cocaine Addiction Rehab in Kennesaw

 Cocaine Addiction Rates & Statistics

 Cocaine is one of the most widely-used drugs in the United States, contributing to more than 16,000 overdose-related deaths annually.
 According to a 2020 report by the National Institute on Drug Abuse, 4.1% of 12th graders and 16.8% of adults age 26 and older admitted to having used cocaine at least once in their lives.
 Cocaine is most prominently used by adults ages 18 to 25, with 5.8% of people in this group reporting using at least once in the past year.
+In 2020, the National Survey on Drug Use and Health revealed that 1.3 million people aged 12 or older had a cocaine use disorder in the past year.

 Signs of Cocaine Addiction